 Life is short.
-Enjoy yourself without holding onto to the drama.
+Enjoy yourself without holding onto the drama.

 8. Keep it Moving

-If staying at home but feel that you have too many visitors or too many functions to get to which keeps interrupting when you would have exercised, go back and look at point 1. on this blog.
+If you are staying at home but feel that you have too many visitors or too many functions to get to which keeps interrupting when you would have exercised, go back and look at point one on this blog.
 Me time.

 Schedule.
 It.
 In.
-It is so important and use your exercise time as your me time.
+It is so important!
+Use your exercise time as your me time.
 Everyone will cope for the 30 - 60 mins you give yourself and you will feel so much better afterwards and enjoy everyone's company even more.

 Why?
 When we are sleep deprived we are impulsively drawn to higher calorie, sugar and carb-loaded foods and our rational brain tends to switch off allowing us to reach for the quick energy hits that cost us so much more later.
 Along with this, our stress hormone, cortisol, rises which increases inflammation markers in the body.
 Inflammation = weight gain.